Coach & Bus Transport Law

 Being properly prepared for an Inquiry can be the difference between a successful outcome and catastrophe (a licence application refused or an existing O Licence revoked or suspended).
 Knowing what questions the Traffic Commissioner is likely to ask and why, and being prepared with the answers (supported by relevant documents) is vitally important.

-At Pellys Transport, we have many years of experience in preparing public service vehicle operators for Public Inquiries as well as representing them at these hearings.
-If you are called to public inquiry we would encourage you to get in touch with us.
-If we cannot help you ourselves we may be able to point you towards someone who can.
+At Pellys Transport & Regulatory Law, we have many years of experience in preparing public service vehicle operators for Public Inquiries as well as representing them at these hearings.
+If you are called to public inquiry we would encourage you to get in touch with us on 01279 818280 or fill in the contact form above to send us an email

 Finally, the Office of the Traffic Commissioner has produced a detailed guide to traffic commissioner public inquiries.
 It includes further information on how an operator might be called to an inquiry, how you might find out if an inquiry is to be held and how they work on the day – and it is well worth a read.